ArshadChowdhury/react-eCommerce-app-interview/README.md

-# Daraz
+# Daraz Clone

 ## This Daraz clone e-commerce site is built with Vite and ReactJS.

 I've used some react hooks, react-slick-slider, font awesome, react-routers, react hot toast and some other packages in here which made the site look good & feel good while using it.

-# You can check the site live here -
+## You can check the site live here -

 https://react-daraz-clone.netlify.app/